 Fundamental Forecast for the Australian Dollar: Bearish

-Would you like live coverage of major market-moving events, or just to know more about financial market trading?
-In either case, the DailyFX webinars are for you.
+Would you like to know more about financial-market trading?
+The DailyFX free trading guide is for you.

 --- Written by David Cottle, DailyFX Research